Over 50 Years of Family Medicine and Community Health

-This year, the Department of Family Medicine and Community Health (DFMCH) celebrates 50 years of excellence in clinical care, education, and research.
-In the last half-century, we have grown from a small division within the Medical School to an internationally renowned department that has graduated more family residents than any other program in the nation.
+The Department of Family Medicine and Community Health (DFMCH) celebrates more than 50 years of excellence in clinical care, education, and research.
+Over the last half-century, we have grown from a small division within the Medical School to an internationally renowned department that has graduated more family residents than any other program in the nation.
+Watch this video to learn more about the department.

 The establishment of DFMCH as a department was the result of a sustained effort beginning in 1965, when then-president of the Minnesota Academy of General Practice (MAGP) President Herb Huffington, MD, wrote to the University of Minnesota Medical School dean regarding the need to train more general practitioners in Minnesota.
 The Medical School subcommittee convened the following year and issued a 35-page report on the need for family practice training in Minnesota.